jimender2/AUCTF-Website/practiceProblem.md

 layout: default
 ---

 This page has example Capture the Flag examples.
-There will be more added the closer we get to the competition.
+There will be more added every week leading to the competition.

-The goal of each problem is to find a "flag" that solves each problem.
-A flag is made up of a string of text that contain random words.
+The goal of each problem in a Capture the Flag event is to find a "flag" that solves each problem.
+A flag consists of a string of text that contains random words.
 The flags in this competition will always appear in the following format:

 AUCTF{some_random_words}

+Solutions will be released when new problems are added.

 Forensics